 - If the access token contains "additional scope" information (i.e. allowed resources and allowed actions (service operations) on the resources), it checks that the additional scope matches the requested service operation.

 - It checks that the access token has not expired by verifying the expiration time in the access token against the current data/time.

+- If the CCA is present in the service request, it may verify the CCA as specified in clause 13.3.8.3 and that the subject claim (i.e., the NF Instance Id of the NF Service Consumer) in the access token matches the subject claim in the CCA.

 3. If the verification is successful, the NF Service Producer shall execute the requested service and responds back to the NF Service Consumer.
 Otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
 The NF Service Consumer may store the received token(s).
 Stored tokens may be re-used for accessing service(s) from NF Service Producer NF type listed in claims (scope, audience) during their validity time.